adrian-evo/wdttc2/docs/levels.md

 The file will be created automatically if not exists, or it must be an empty excel file that you want to use to record checkin / checkout times.
 When actions level is enabled, these will be filled automatically in the excel file without starting the Excel application.

-**app_keywords_comp.py**

-If you want to use a custom company keyword file, then edit "APP_KEYWORDS" to use such file and then do the same steps as above.
+**Company keywords**

+Start with a copy of *url_keywords.py* with the name *cust_keywords.py*, then edit the keyword _Fill Checkin Credentials_ with own HTML selectors as needed by Playwright libraries.
 This file should provide a particular custom checkin / checkout solution or similar for a particular company, or for certain internal system or application, case by case.
-This file will be usually accompanied by a custom *vault-comp.json*, which means also "VAULT_FILE" should be edited to use this file instead, e.g.:
+This file will be usually accompanied by a custom *vault-comp.json*, which means also "VAULT_FILE" could be edited to use this file instead, e.g.:

     "VAULT_FILE": "devdata/vault-comp.json",
     "LOCALE": "de",
-    "APP_KEYWORDS": "app_keywords_comp"

-Start with a copy of *url_keywords.py* with the name *app_keywords_comp.py* or similar, then edit the keyword _Fill Checkin Credentials_ with own HTML selectors as needed by Playwright libraries.

 ## Actions level

-The third level might be a little bit more complex, and depending of the specific application might require more complex modifications on the *keywords.py* file so that to be able to automatize the actual actions that otherwise are expected to be done manually on the second level.
+The third level might be a little bit more complex, and depending of the specific application might require more complex modifications on the *cust_keywords.py* file so that to be able to automatize the actual actions that otherwise are expected to be done manually on the second level.

-However, using *xls_keywords.py* works out of the box, and when this level is enabled, the checkin / checkout times will be filled automatically in the excel file without starting the Excel application.
+However, using the included _cust_keywords.py_ works out of the box, and when this level is enabled, the checkin / checkout times will be filled automatically in the excel file without starting the Excel application.

 1. To enable this level, open your *vault.json* file and enable